Page Curves of Reissner-Nordstr\"om Black Hole in HD Gravity: Review

 {\bf Page time:} Page time is defined as time at which entanglement entropy of the Hawking radiation start falling to zero for an evaporating black hole and reaches constant value for an eternal black hole.
 We can get the Page time by equating equations (\ref{EE-ET-ET-1}) and (\ref{EE-RUI}), which turn out to be:

-{\bf Scrambling time:} Scrambling time is defined as time interval in which we recover the information thrown into the black hole in the form of Hawking radiation.
-It is also defined as time at which information reaches the island surface.
-If we want to send the information from the cutoff surface $r=b$ to the black hole then time to reach the island surface $r=a$ is:
+{\bf Scrambling time:} Scrambling time is defined as time interval in which we recover the information thrown into the black hole in the form of Hawking radiation \cite{scrambling-time-1,scrambling-time-2}.
+It was discussed in \cite{scrambling-time-1} that for an evaporating black hole information can be quickly retrieved in the form of Hawking radiation if the black hole has evaporated half away.
+If the black hole has not evaporated half away then one has to wait to evaporate half away, after that information can be quickly recovered.
+In the language of entanglement wedge reconstruction \cite{scrambling-time-EW}, scrambling time is defined as time at which information from the cut-off surface ($r=b_+$) reaches the boundary of the island surface ($r=a_+$).
+When information reaches to the boundary of island surface ($r=a_+$) then entanglement entropy of Hawking radiation includes contribution from the island surface because island degrees of freedom becomes part of the entanglement wedge of the Hawking radiation and we start recovering the information thrown into the black hole in the form of Hawking radiation.
+If we want to send the information into the black hole from the cutoff surface ($r=b$) then time taken by information to reach the boundary of island surface ($r=a$) is given by:

 Substituting the value of $a$ from equation (\ref{a-RNBH}) in the above equation, scrambling time of the Reissner-Nordstr{\"o}m black hole turns out to be: